graphitedesignlabs/visualdiff/README.md

 vdiff
 =====

-A command line bash script for comparing similar PDFs.
-Outputs a third file highlighting differences in blue (additions) and red (subtractions).
+Tool for comparing similar PDFs and highlighting differences.
+Renders an output PDF with unchanged details in grey-black, additions in blue and subtractions in red.

 Prerequisites
 -------------

-Requires imagemagick and ghostscript
-On Mac, you can install it with:
+Requires imagemagick, ghostscript, and poppler.
+On macOS, you can install it with:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-brew install imagemagick ghostscript
+brew install imagemagick ghostscript poppler
 ```

 Usage
 -----

-`./vdiff <file 1> <file 2> <output file>`
+`./vdiff <file 1> <file 2> <output file> [--use-cache]`

+The `--use-cache` file persists a folder of process output files that will be reused on future runs with this flag.